mh453Uol/.NET-DateTime-And-Sql-DateTime-Issues/README.md

-# Entity Framework not return a record by DateTime when you know it exists.
+# Care when using SQL DateTime in .NET Projects with Entity Framework

 I saw this weird behaviour in .NET when querying the database based on a .NET DateTime property which Entity Framework was mapping to a SQL DateTime.
 Here is the database (CreatedDates & Modified will be different for you if run application uses DateTime.Now)

 # Database
 # Blogs